grierforensics/officedissector/README.txt

 ## Install

-OfficeDissector requires the lxml package and Python version 2.7.
+OfficeDissector requires Python 2.7 and the lxml package.

-To use OfficeDissector without installing it, set the `PYTHONPATH` to the `officedissector` directory:

-    $ export PYTHONPATH=/path/to/thisfolder
+The easiest way to install OfficeDissector is to use pip to automatically download and install it:

+    $ sudo pip install lxml # If you haven't installed lxml already
+    $ sudo pip install officedissector

-Alternatively, it can be installed using pip (recommended) or python setup:
+Alternatively, you can download OfficeDissector from [github](https://github.com/grierforensics/officedissector/) or as a [zip](https://github.com/grierforensics/officedissector/archive/master.zip), and install your local copy, using either pip (recommended) or python setup:

     $ sudo pip install /path/to/thisfolder # Recommended, as pip supports uninstall
     $ sudo python setup.py install # Alternative

+Finally, to use OfficeDissector without installing it, download it and set the `PYTHONPATH` to the `officedissector` directory:

+    $ export PYTHONPATH=/path/to/thisfolder

 ## Documentation